vigna/sux-rs/README.md

 provide concrete access to the underlying data.
 This approach makes it possible to use any structure that implements these traits as a bit vector, and to implement your own bit vector if you need specific features (e.g., support for unaligned access).
+On the other hand, you cannot have implicitly defined bit vectors, or bit vectors whose start is not aligned to a word boundary.

 Rank/select structures are built on backends implementing the [`Backend`] trait, providing via an associated type the word type, and on the traits above;
-moreover, the strutures export the same traits by delegation, so you can use any structure as a backend for (further) rank/select structures, making arbitrary nesting of structures simple, typesafe and zero-cost.
+moreover, the structures export the same traits by delegation, so you can use any structure as a backend for (further) rank/select structures, making arbitrary nesting of structures simple, typesafe and zero-cost.

+Similarly, all structures with a base word (e.g., [`VFunc`]) use the [`Backend`] trait to provide the word type to wrappers such as [`SignedFunc`].

 ## ε-serde Support